The Complete Guide to Software Localization

 Decreased time to market

 Localization software includes dozens of features that can speed up delivery, such as translation memory, built-in quality control, integration with various platforms—including workflow management tools—and more.

 All these functionalities automate most localization tasks so they don’t eat up every team’s time.
 This allows companies to release software in different languages at once and much faster, which ultimately leads to increased revenue.

 The example of Lyst, the largest global fashion search platform, is quite remarkable in this respect.
-With the help of a software localization platform, Lyst was able to make a giant leap from their startup beginnings in the UK to an international business, operating in 14 countries and launching their content live in eight languages within just one minute.
+With the help of a software localization platform, Lyst was able to make a giant leap from its startup beginnings in the UK to an international business, operating in 14 markets and launching its content live in 8 languages within just one minute.

 Efficient software localization management and team collaboration

 Localization means you work with multiple people from different cultural backgrounds and time zones, which makes software localization management a challenging task.
 It also implies lots of technical aspects and the need for constant communication between linguists, managers, the QA team, and others.

 When working with a state-of-the-art localization solution, like translation management systems (TMS) or software localization platforms, you can invite various specialists in your team at any stage, track their progress, and manage their access to the project documentation.
 Software localization tools make team collaboration more efficient allowing all the members to see the full picture of the translation process.